Mintabie, South Australia: Geology and mining

 to Hong Kong, Japan, the United States of America and Germany.

 In 2007, the South Australian Department of Primary Industry and Resources described Mintabie's geology as follows:

 the Eromanga Basin borders onto old basement rocks which are about 1,500 million years old and consist of granite and gneiss.
 Also on the western margin lie the sediments of the Officer Basin which comprise sandstone, quartzite, siltstone and shale about 500 million years old.
 These sediments were tilted by crustal forces and form prominent hills such as the Mount Johns Range near Marla.
 The opal deposits at Mintabie occur in a sandstone unit which was bleached and weathered by the same process that affected the Eromanga Basin sediments as described above.

 Climate

-Based upon the climate records of the nearest weather station at Marla Police Station, Mintabie experiences summer maximum temperatures of an average of 37.3 C in January and a winter maximum average temperature of 19.8 C in June.
-Overnight lows range from a mean minimum temperature of 22.0 Cdegrees in January to 4.8 C in June.
+Based upon the climate records of the nearest weather station at Marla Police Station, Mintabie has maximum summer averages of 37.3 C in January.
+Winter maximum averages are 19.8 C in June.
+Overnight lows range from a mean minimum temperature of 22.0 C degrees in January, to 4.8 C in June.
 Annual rainfall averages 234.4 mm.